 Essential oils and hydrosols have been distilled for thousands of years.
-It is interesting to note that the primary focus of ancient distillers was the hydrosols rather than the essential oils.
+It is interesting to note that the primary focus of ancient distillers was hydrosols rather than essential oils.
 When essential oils gained popularity in the late 1700s hydrosols were discarded in the western world.
 They were seen as an unwanted byproduct, the simple leftovers, from the distillation of essential oils.

 While many hydrosols sold today are still produced as a result of essential oil distillation, some companies that do not make essential oils distill plant material strictly to produce the hydrosols.